smeee23/just_cause/docs/index.md

 # JCDepositorERC721
 ---

 This contract is part of the JustCause Protocol for lossless donations using Aave v3.
+Full code can be found [here](https://github.com/smeee23/just_cause/blob/main/contracts/polygon/JCDepositorERC721.sol) in our github repository.

-It creates an ERC721 (NFT) for each Contributor, which acts as a digital receipt storing information about their donations.
+JCDepositorERC721 creates an ERC721 (NFT) for each Contributor, which acts as a digital receipt storing information about their donations.
 It is for this reason that the NFTs cannot be sold/transferred from the original Contributor's wallet.
 The only way to get a JustCausePool NFT is to **donate!**

 The contract inherits from the [OpenZeppelin](https://www.openzeppelin.com/) contract ERC721URIStorageUpgradeable.
 Each JCDepositorERC721 is created through a proxy contract and matches 1:1 with a specific JustCausePool contract.